 If ibuprofen was given in the office: take 600mg (three over-the-counter tablets) of ibuprofen three hours after the initial dose, even if the teeth feel comfortable.
 After the second dose, continue to take three tablets every six hours if any ache is present.
 This will diminish the inflammation in the tooth that can lead to root canal treatment.

-If local anesthetic was used, avoid drinking hot liquids or chewing vigorously.
+If local anesthetic was used to numb an area of your mouth, avoid drinking hot liquids or chewing vigorously.
 You could burn or bite yourself without being aware of it.

 If gum tissue is sensitive, we recommend a topical anesthetic.
 Most drugstores carry Orajel Maximum Strength.
-This is a good topical anesthetic that will relieve the discomfort in the gums better than the ibuprofen.
+This is a good topical anesthetic that will relieve the discomfort in the gums better than ibuprofen.
 Rinsing your mouth with warm salt water can also help cleanse the area and speed healing of the tissue.
+This is often suggested after dental procedures as it is gentle and “doesn’t irritate the mucous membranes as a medicinal mouthwash might.” –How Salt Water Rinse Benefits Oral Health, Colgate.

 AFTER-CARE INSTRUCTIONS POST EXTRACTIONS